Environmental Studies Major

 Capstone Experience

 The ENVS linked-major program provides a capstone experience that includes a senior project and a full year of senior colloquia.
 The purpose of the ENVS capstone experience is to challenge students to think creatively, deeply, and originally about an environmental issue and to produce a significant work that uses their expertise from their primary major.
-The students will then have the opportunity to present and discuss their research in the senior colloquium (ENVS391/ENVS392) with seniors and the faculty.
+The students will then have the opportunity to present and discuss their research in the senior colloquium (ENVS391 and ENVS392) with seniors and the faculty.

 Senior capstone project.
 The creative exploration of a critical environmental issue through independent research is an essential part of ENVS.
 All ENVS majors must complete a senior capstone project in one of the four categories discussed below, though students are encouraged strongly to pursue a project in one of the first two categories.
 The topic must concern an environmental issue and must be approved in advance by the ENVS advisor and the Chair of ENVS.
 The student must be officially enrolled in one or more courses while they complete the research project.
-The students must submit to the director of ENVS no later than the last day of classes in the spring semester in their junior year a two page research prospectus on their planned course of research.
+The students must submit to the Chair of ENVS no later than the last day of classes in the spring semester in their junior year a two-page research prospectus on their planned course of research.
 This plan must be signed by the potential mentor of the senior research.
 The mentor does not have to be a member of the ENVS faculty.

 - Category 1.
 The capstone project may take any of the forms accepted by the primary department as a senior project (e.g., senior thesis, senior essay, senior performance, senior exhibition, senior film thesis).
 The topic must be approved by the ENVS advisor and Chair of ENVS.
 The senior project is submitted only to the primary department and is not evaluated by ENVS.
 Students may select an interdisciplinary thesis topic such that they solicit the help of more than one mentor if permitted by the primary department.